EisWiesel/backup/README.md

 - backup_targets -> an json array with the backup-targets
 - name -> name for the backup, each backup will be saved with this name
 - keep -> number of max backups before they will be rotated
+- rsync_options -> options applied to rsync when syncing to destination
 - backup -> json array which holds backupsources
 - input -> source of the backup, this will be passed as parameter to rsync
 - output -> leave empty... or write a different name for this backupsource if you want so